Project-OpenBytes/portex/docs/source/schema/type_reference.rst

 .. tip::

-   Just like programming language, take python as an example.
+   Just like a programming language, take python as an example.
 Python package is used to distribute a set of functions which can be reused.
-OpenBytes schema also use package for distributing pre-defined schema structures.
+OpenBytes schema also uses package for distributing pre-defined schema structures.

 The git repository is used as a carrier for a schema package.
-A schema package is distributed, developed and referenced throuth a public git repository.
+A schema package is distributed, developed, and referenced through a public git repository.

 OpenBytes defines a set of standard formats for open datasets.
 These formats are put on a Github repo and distributed as a schema package.
 Which url is https://github.com/Project-OpenBytes/standard